8 Easy Steps to Improve Your Curb Appeal

 6. Hang potted plants and greenery

 Do you have a covered front porch?
 You could maximize that open space and hang planters from your porch ceiling.
 It’s a great way to improve your curb appeal and it adds dimension, drawing eyes upward.
 Get creative and hang planters of different colors, sizes, and shapes that reflect your home’s personality.
 Take the look a step further by planting draping greenery like ivy or pothos plants to create a lush, enchanted feel.

 7. Give your mailbox a makeover

-Paint the outside to match your front door.
+Paint your mailbox to match your front door.
 Line the inside with patterned paper.
 Attach new address numbers.
 Plant flowers at the base of the mailbox post.
-Sand and varnish, repaint or replace the post.
+Sand and varnish, repaint, or replace the post.
 The list goes on!
-There are countless ways to bring your mailbox back to life and any one of these creative touches will make your mailbox stand out from the rest of the block.
+There are countless ways to bring your mailbox back to life and any one of these creative touches can make it stand out from the rest of the block.

 8. Add some personal touches

 Grandma’s old rocker is not just an antique.
 It’s a precious artifact of family history and a unique piece you could display on your front porch.
 Maybe you don’t have grandma’s rocker, but I’m sure similar antiques are lying around your house.
 Bring those out of storage, dust them off, and show them off on your front porch.
 This is sure to improve your curb appeal—and add style that’s all your own.

 Share photos of your #curbappeal with us on social media!